-This model is equipped with:

-- a lean angle sensor.
-This sensor stops the engine in case of a vehicle turnover.
-If this happens, the malfunction indicator light will come on, but this is not a malfunction.
-Turn the vehicle power off and then back on again to cancel the indicator light.
-Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
-The engine stops automatically if left idling for 20 minutes.
-If the engine stops, simply push the start switch to restart the engine.
+This model is equipped with a lean angle sensor to stop the engine in case of a turnover.
+In this case, turn the main switch off and then on.
+Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch.